9 Key Parts of a Course Catalog With Examples to Boost Enrollment

 Pro Tip: If you realize you need to share more information than can comfortably fit in a course description, consider linking to a course fact sheet or FAQ attachment.

 Using key search terms in your course titles and descriptions makes them more discoverable to search engines.
-That helps your students find what they’re looking for.
+This can help existing students find your classes more easily but it also helps prospective students who may not already be in your known universe discover you!

 You can do some basic keyword research using a tool like Semrush or Moz.
 Then, include those keywords in your course descriptions.
 Aim for a good mix of the two main types of keywords:

-• short-tail keywords are short and broad, such as “classes for adults” or “First Aid class”
+• Short-tail keywords are short (usually two or three words) and broad, such as “arts courses” or “first aid class”

-• long-tail keywords are longer and more specific, like “sustainable papermaking course for adults” or “Lego robot workshop for teens”
+• Long-tail keywords are longer and more specific, such as “sustainable papermaking course for adults” or “Lego robot workshop for teens”

-Include both so search engines can see what your course is really about and who it’s for.
+Include both so search engines can see what your course is really about and students can find what they’re looking for.

-Images make your course listings seem more inviting.
-The best option is to use real photos from your courses.
-If that’s not possible, high-quality stock images or custom graphics can fill the gap.
+Images make your course listings more vivid and inviting.
+If you can, the best option is to use real photos from your courses.
+If that's not possible, high-quality stock images or custom graphics can fill the gap.
+CourseStorm users can search for images directly from the class editor or upload their own!

 Look for images that are easy to understand at a glance.
 Smiling faces and bright colors tend to be most engaging.
 Remember to use images that include all the types of people who might take your classes.